 Basketball season is here!
 Whether for fun or competition, basketball offers excellent cardiovascular benefits to the body.
 But it can also be physically demanding.
 The fast-paced nature of the game, combined with frequent jumping, running, and sudden movements, can put a lot of stress on your body.
-As a result, men who play basketball (and other sports) are at risk for injuries, such as sprains, strains, and fractures.
+As a result, men who play and love basketball (and other sports) are at risk for injuries, such as sprains, strains, and fractures.

 Recovering from a sports injury can be a long and challenging physical and emotional process.
 It can be frustrating to be sidelined from the sport you love, and the road to recovery can be uncertain.
 However, there are ways to support and enhance the body's natural healing processes.
 One way is testosterone replacement therapy (TRT).